mrlesmithjr/vagrant-container-templates/README.md

 > When this happens these will not work properly _(at this time)_.
 After
 > researching this quickly it looks like the _reason/workaround_ is related to [this](https://www.vagrantup.com/docs/docker/configuration.html#force_host_vm).

+## Useful information

+### Docker images

+All of the images for each distro are available on [Docker Hub](https://github.com/mrlesmithjr/vagrant-box-templates) which are the default images that are pulled down for each distro when testing with this repo.

 ## Usage

 ### Getting started